RiceDope/ricepos/README.md

 ### customisation.json
 This is the file containing all custom settings that will be applied globaly throughout the application.
 Window size is the first one that I will be adding.

+### sysfiles.json
+This will track data like current receiptID current stockID.
+Just variables that the system will need to track

 ### stock.json
 This is the file that contains all of the details on stock that can be processed.
-(Count, Id, Cost, Name)
+(Count, id, Cost, Name)

 ### purchases.json
 This is the file that will count all of the purchases that have been made.
 (ReceiptID, itemsInTransaction{id, amountSold}, transactionValue, tenderType, beenRefunded)